-Decades after they were all but abandoned by the country they fought for, Filipino WWII veterans will be presented the Congressional Gold Medal (CGM) on Oct., 25.
+Decades after they were all but abandoned by the country they fought for, Filipino WWII veterans were finally presented the Congressional Gold Medal (CGM) today.
 This award, the highest civilian award given by the US, is presented to people or groups who have impacted American history and culture.

 More than 260,000 Filipino and Filipino-American soldiers fought with the Allied forces during the war.
 Over 57,000 were killed in action and thousands more were wounded.
 It’s estimated that there are about 18,000 Filipino WWII vets still alive today, with anywhere from 2,000 to 6,000 still living in the US.